w3f/General-Grants-Program/grants/speculative/polkadotIDE.md

 # PolkadotIDE

 ## Project Description
 PolkadotIDE is a cloud-based IDE on Polkadot.
 We aim to provide a swift cloud-based IDE for Polkadot without any downloading, setting up, and building process.
 Our ambition is to develop:

-* A cloud-based IDE that help develop and deploy with one click.
+* A cloud-based IDE that helps develop, compile, and deploy with one click.

-* A complete IDE that can support all sustrate contract language.
+* A complete IDE that can support all Substrate contract language.

-* A Developer ecosystem that help the new designers have a quick start.
+* A Developer ecosystem that helps the new designers have a quick start.

+We will provide all code of PolkadotIDE frontend in a GitHub repo with the following open-source license: Apache 2.0.

 ## Team members
 * Xiao Wu: cloud-based IDE design